plotly/plotly.rs/docs/book/src/fundamentals/jupyter_support.md

 plot.add_trace(trace);
 let layout = Layout::new().height(800);
 plot.set_layout(layout);
-// Alternatively you can directly invoke the display method: plot.evcxr_display();
-plot
+plot.lab_display();
 ```
-Notice that at the last line there is no semicolon.
-There are two ways to display a plot in the `EvCxR` kernel, either have the plot object as shown above in the last line or directly invoke the `Plot::evcxr_display()` method on it; both have the same result.
-You can also find an example notebook [here](https://github.com/igiagkiozis/plotly/blob/master/plotly/examples/jupyterlab_examples.ipynb) that will periodically be updated with examples.
+For Jupyter Lab there are two ways to display a plot in the `EvCxR` kernel, either have the plot object be in the last line without a semicolon or directly invoke the `Plot::lab_display` method on it; both have the same result.
+You can also find an example notebook [here](https://github.com/igiagkiozis/plotly/blob/master/plotly/examples/jupyter_lab_examples.ipynb) that will periodically be updated with examples.

+The process for Jupyter Notebook is very much the same with one exception; the `Plot::noteboo_display` method must be used to display the plot.
+You can find an example notebook [here](https://github.com/igiagkiozis/plotly/blob/master/plotly/examples/jupyter_notebook_examples.ipynb)